dpsanders/FLOAT128.jl/doc/precision.md

 100+ valid significand bits for elementary functions with conventionally small values.

-  relative errors (*max found with 20,000 random double-double values each function*)
+  relative errors (*max found with 20,000 random double-double values each function*) relative time is fn(Float128)/fn(Float64), range is best time for each, avg time for each

 | func | over | sig bits | rel err | rel time |